Calculations relating to some special Harmonic numbers: The Present Calculations

 \section{The Present Calculations}

-The present study, which supersedes the corresponding section of \cite{DobsonLerchFormula}, does not attempt to extend existing calculations in the cases $N = 2, 3, 4, 6$, and relies on known values for those cases in the tables below.
-Although Cik\'{a}nek \cite{Cikanek} also gives similar conditions for the first case of FLT for $N$ up to 94 (with certain qualifications), it was decided to focus computing resources on the original range considered by Dilcher and Skula, with $N$ ranging from 2 to 46.
+This study does not attempt to extend existing calculations in the cases $N = 2, 3, 4, 6$, and relies on known values for those cases in the tables below.
+Although Cik\'{a}nek \cite{Cikanek} also gives similar conditions for the first case of FLT for $N$ up to 94 (with certain qualifications), it was decided to concentrate computing resources on the original range considered by Dilcher and Skula, with $N$ ranging from 2 to 46.
+The limits on $N$ in Figure 1 and in Tables \ref{Table_10} and \ref{Table_11} and are higher, as the values of $N$ between 47 and 52 happen to have fairly small $p$ as least solutions, and it was felt they may as well be recorded.

-The search for solutions of $p \vert H_{\lfloor p/N \rfloor}$ has now been carried to $319,900,000$ for all values of $N$ in the range, and solutions have been found for all but eight cases out of 45 (see Table \ref{Table_5} below).
-For values obtainable by the formulae (\ref{eq:P2}) through (\ref{eq:P24}), the work was performed in PARI, using matrix exponentiation with modular arithmetic to evaluate the required recurrence sequences, and it has now been run almost continuously on a typical desktop computer since January 2014, except in the case of $N=6$ which was only begun in May 2015.
-The following search limits have been attained:

-For those values of $N$ necessitating a brute-force search, the work was performed concurrently on a second machine, which has likewise been running from January 2014 to the present, with minor interruptions.
-After testing several programming languages, the best runtimes were again found to be achieved in PARI, which is very efficient at calculating modular inverses.
-To expedite the computations, values of $H_{\lfloor p/N \rfloor}$ were generally obtained either by addition or by subtraction from the nearest neighbor that could be calculated by formula.
-Thus, $H_{\lfloor p/7 \rfloor}$ was obtained from $H_{\lfloor p/8 \rfloor}$, $H_{\lfloor p/11 \rfloor}$ from $H_{\lfloor p/12 \rfloor}$, and all cases with $N > 12$ from $H_{\lfloor p/24 \rfloor}$.
-Initially (as reported in an earlier version of this study) $H_{\lfloor p/9 \rfloor}$ was obtained from $H_{\lfloor p/10 \rfloor}$, but later the more efficient strategy discussed in section \ref{N=9} above was implemented.
-The calculations were separated into multiple concurrent runs; hence the limits so far attained vary, as follows: